Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: and cardinality bounds

 \section{\Unitsep{} and cardinality bounds}

-In this section, we will derive a more powerful criterion, referred to as \unitsep, for the existence of a classical model.
-This criterion was inspired by the no-go theorems of \cite{Ferrie08,Spekkens08}.
-The main two notions that will be introduced are a notion of generalized separability as well as a notion of a generalized \choijamiolkowsky{} isomorphism, providing the means to reformulate the consistency of the classical model with respect to the predictions of quantum mechanics.
+In this section, we will derive a more powerful criterion, referred to as \unitsep, for the existence of \vgrSC{a classical}\vgr{an operationally noncontextual ontological} model.
+This criterion was inspired by the no-go theorems of~\cite{Spekkens08,Ferrie08}.